NFL Ratings: Trump Effect Topped By Good Football

 The newspaper said in most cases, a struggling NFL team resulting in lower ratings regardless of politics.
 USA Today pointed out that in Phoenix, the league’s rating tumbled by 27 percent as the Arizona Cardinals fell from Super Bowl contender to also-rans.
 The Cardinals finished third in the NFC West with an 8-8 record and out of the playoffs.

 Ditto for Dallas Cowboys fans in Oklahoma City and Little Rock, Arkansas.
-Ratings in those areas, which supports the Cowboys, dropped by 20 percent as the team as the team failed to make the playoffs last year as well after having one of the best records in the NFL in 2016, per USA Today.
+Ratings in those areas, which support the Cowboys, dropped by 20 percent as the team failed to make the playoffs last year as well after having one of the best records in the NFL in 2016, per USA Today.

-Trump won election easily in both areas easily in the 2016 presidential election.
+Trump won easily in both areas in the 2016 presidential election.

-In New Orleans, a Trump stronghold, NFL ratings jumped in 2017 as the Saints won eight straight games and made the playoff, USA Today noted.
+In New Orleans, a Trump stronghold, NFL ratings jumped in 2017 as the Saints won eight straight games and made the playoffs, USA Today noted.
 In Minnesota, a Democratic state, NFL ratings were also up as the Vikings reached the playoffs.

 Richard Lapchick, Chair of DeVos Sport Business Management Program at the University of Central Florida and an expert on the intersection of politics and sport, told USA Today while it’s impossible to discount politics, there are so many other factors that are also at play.